Consensys/doc.tessera/docs/HowTo/Use/Monitoring.md

 # Monitor Tessera

-Tessera can be used with InfluxDB and Prometheus time-series databases to record API usage metrics.
+Tessera can be used with InfluxDB or Prometheus time-series databases to record API usage metrics.
 The data recorded can be visualized by using an existing dashboard tool such as Grafana.

-In addition, Tessera logs can be searched, analyzed, and monitored using Splunk.
+In addition, Tessera logs can be searched, analyzed, and monitored using Splunk or Elastic Stack (ELK).
 You can set up Splunk such that the logs for multiple Tessera nodes in a network are accessible from a single centralized Splunk instance.

 ## API metrics